TheRenegadeCoder/pymon/README.md

 39. "What is the purpose of the queue data structure?" by Ying Liang
 40. "What is Recursion?" by Gani Sagiev, Tim Keck
 41. "What is the difference between unit and integration testing?" by Jacob Kolaczkowski
-42. "What is the difference between testing and debugging?" by John DiFilippo, Ahmed Mohamed
+42. "What is the difference between testing and debugging?" by Ahmed Mohamed, John DiFilippo
 43. "What is object-oriented programming (OOP)?" by Felix Ji
 44. "What type of method is a JUnit test case?" by Matthew Alfieri
 45. "What is aliasing?" by Yuhang Huang